Sunbeam Fosters Hope

 Sunbeam Fosters Safe, Loving Homes

-Sunbeam is a traditional foster care agency providing temporary care and supportive services in a home environment for children in OKDHS custody in Canadian, Cleveland, Grady, Kingfisher, Lincoln, Logan, McClain, and Oklahoma counties.
-Sunbeam works to improve the safety, well-being, and permanency of children from birth to 18 years of age by inclusively recruiting and training new foster parents as one of the 14 private foster care agencies in Oklahoma.
+Sunbeam is a traditional foster care agency providing temporary care and supportive services in a home environment for children in OKDHS custody.
+Sunbeam works to improve the safety, well-being, and permanency of children from birth to 18 years of age by recruiting and training new foster parents as one of the 15 private foster care agencies in Oklahoma.

 While OKDHS works with biological parents on a pathway to reunification, Sunbeam provides ongoing support to families through 24/7 case management, training, and connection to resources.
 A significant number of children who enter the child welfare system have experienced trauma that can lead to ongoing issues with social, cognitive, emotional and behavioral well-being.
 For this reason, all children in Sunbeam’s foster care program receive priority placement and services from its early childhood services and mental health programs.